This image shows the three long bones of the knee - femur, tibia and fibula - and their relationship to one another.

 The femur (thighbone) has two rounded knuckles at its lower end, and these are called 'condyles'.
 Between the condyles is a notch, within which are contained the cruciate ligaments, knee ligament stabilisers of the knee.
 Normally these would be concealed by the kneecap (patella) and its tendon, but we have removed these for the moment so that you can see the inside.

-Sandwiched between the rounded condyles of the femur and the flattened top (plateau) of the tibia are the menisci - shock absorbers that fill the space and allow smooth movement of the joint.
+Sandwiched between the rounded condyles of the femur and the flattened top (plateau) of the tibia are the menisci (singular=meniscus) - shock absorbers that fill the space and further allow smooth movement of the joint.